WeslleyQIZero/DrinkShop/tutorials/tutorial2.md

-# Register Account
+# Login & Register Account

-In this tutorial, we are going to learn how to add a functionality to the android app and make sure that users will be registered succesfully.
+In this tutorial, we are going to learn how to add a functionality to the android app and make sure that users will be registered succesfully and also can be logged in as well.

 ## Layout (register_layout.xml)